 Southern Culture in Northeast Tennessee

 The towns of Northeast Tennessee are located just west of the Blue Ridge Parkway, near the Cherokee National Forest and Great Smoky Mountains National Park.
-If you’re traveling the Parkway and want to visit this area, consider exiting in the Plateau Region and traveling southwest, or at MP 305.1 and head west to Johnson City.
+If you’re traveling the Parkway and want to visit this area, consider exiting in the Plateau Region and traveling southwest, or at MP 305.1 and heading west to Johnson City.

 Start with a history tour in Historic Jonesborough, Tennessee’s oldest town and also known as the Storytelling Capital of the World, including a sampling of locally made moonshine at Tennessee Hills Distillery.
 Next, head to Greeneville, for “A Walk with the President” tour along Main Street featuring a historic account of Andrew Johnson and The Lost State of Franklin.

-Picnic beside the Nolichucky River at David Crockett Birthplace State Park near Greeneville, or a visit to downtown Johnson City will include a wide selection of locally owned restaurants ranging from tacos, German, Cuban, southern barbeque, Turkish, Indian or even a quick bite from a food truck.
+Picnic beside the Nolichucky River at David Crockett Birthplace State Park near Greeneville, or pay a visit to downtown Johnson City which offers a wide selection of locally owned restaurants ranging from tacos, German, Cuban, southern barbeque, Turkish, Indian or even a quick bite from a food truck.

 Take in the originals of Kingsport for a mixture of unique finds and culture as you learn how the first Long Island Iced Tea was created, followed by a trip around a wooden hand carved carousel.
 A walk to the original southern fast food sensation, Pal’s, for frenchie fries or a peanut butter shake will prepare you for the adrenaline rush of track laps or a tour of the Last Great Colosseum, Bristol Motor Speedway.